devshareacademy/phaser-3-typescript-games-and-examples/games/gamedevjs-jam-2024/README.md

   - reply and highlight button, when clicked show modal with details
   - on clean, continue level
 - plan out new levels

+Bug 1 - on level 6, when you hit wall and elevator is up, player keeps running and does not stop.